Ministries & Organizations

 Immaculate Heart of Mary’s Homeless Bag Ministry reaches out to those experiencing homelessness by providing care bags filled with practical and spiritual items.
 These bags offer comfort, nourishment, and a reminder of God’s love to those in need.
 Each one contains nonperishable snacks, water, socks, toiletries, pain relievers, a Rosary, a Divine Mercy Prayer Card, and information on local shelters and services.

-Bags are available in the narthex at both IHM and St. Joseph’s in White Rock.
-Parishioners are encouraged to take a few and share them with people in need during trips to Albuquerque or Santa Fe—along with a kind word and a smile that reminds them they are seen and loved.
+Bags are available in the narthex at IHM.
+Parishioners are encouraged to take a few and share them with people in need during trips to Albuquerque or Santa Fe along with a kind word and a smile that reminds them they are seen and loved.

 How You Can Help